afontenot/pyweight/docs/md/Basic Usage.md

 from the previous period of your diet.
 If you eat less than before, we should expect your weight of weight loss to increase.
 Therefore PyWeight will begin a new linear segment for the diet every time it suggests an adjustment.
-Each new segment has an extra consraint: it is forced to be continuous with each preceding segment.
+Each new segment has an extra constraint: it is forced to be continuous with each preceding segment.
 See the [Technical Concepts](Technical%20Concepts.html) page for more about this.